 Charlie Gard's parents await decision from European Court of Human Rights

-A couple who want to take their terminally ill baby son to the United States for treatment are waiting to see whether judges in the European Court of Human Rights will come to their aid.
+A couple who want to take their terminally ill baby son to the United States for treatment are waiting to see whether judges in the European Court of Human Rights will offer help after exhausting all UK legal options.

-Chris Gard and Connie Yates want 10-month-old Charlie Gard, who suffers from a rare genetic condition and has brain damage, to undergo a therapy trial in America.
+Chris Gard and Connie Yates, who are in their 30s and come from Bedfont, west London, want 10-month-old Charlie Gard, who suffers from a rare genetic condition and has brain damage, to undergo a therapy trial in America.

-They have asked European Court judges in Strasbourg, France, to consider the case after exhausting all legal options in the UK.
+The have asked European Court judges in Strasbourg, France, to consider the case.

 Strasbourg judges are expected to make an announcement on Tuesday.